What Is a Lazy Susan Cabinet?

 Tips for Cleaning and Maintaining Your Lazy Susan

-Taking care of your space-optimizing lazy Susan cabinets will help avoid damage and increase your storage spaces’ usefulness.
+Taking care of your Lazy Susan cabinets will help prevent damage and extend their lifespan.
 With the right care, your cupboards can last a lifetime.
 Here’s how to keep them in top shape:

 Creative Uses for Lazy Susans Around the Home